Browning leads Bengals past Rams 16-7 in Super Bowl rematch - WHIZ News

 Two days after the teams were involved in a benches-clearing brawl at a joint practice during which Rams star Aaron Donald swung a helmet, the game proceeded without incident.
 Both teams also appeared to avoid any serious injuries in their preseason finale.

-Third-string quarterback Bryce Perkins scrambled for the Rams’ only touchdown with 11:25 remaining.
+Third-string quarterback Bryce Perkins scrambled 3 yards for the Rams’ only touchdown with 11:25 remaining.

 The game was more notable for the players who didn’t play.
 Sidelined Bengals regulars included quarterback Joe Burrow, who is back at practice after undergoing an emergency appendectomy on July 26, the day before training camp opened.